• Skip to primary navigation

 • Beef - I have made this dish with great success using stir-fry cut beef (pre-cut at the grocery store to make prep quick and easy) in place of shrimp.

-• Chicken - Chicken works equally well here.
+• Chicken - Chicken yaki udon is another fantastic choice.
 You can use either sliced chicken thighs or sliced chicken breast.

 • Pork - I find that pork chops can come out dry when sliced thin and cooked at this temperature.
 I recommend trying ground pork here and reducing the marinating time to 15 minutes.
 Ground pork has fat evenly distributed throughout the product and will stand up better to high heat.